Battlestar Galactica (fictional spacecraft)

-Battlestar Galactica is a space battleship in the original and re-imagined science fiction television series Battlestar Galactica.
-In the series, the Twelve Colonies built approximately 120 Battlestars during their thousand-year war with the Cylons, whose own battleships are known as Basestars.
+Battlestar Galactica is a fictional space battleship based in the short-lived science fiction television series of the same name.
+In the original series in 1978, it was implied there were 12 Battlestars, one for each of the Twelve Colonies.
+However, in the reimagined series in the 2000s, the colonial fleet had about 120 Battlestars by the time of the Cylons' surprise attack on the colonies.
+The Cylons also have large battleships that are known as Basestars.

 Battlestar Galactica (1978, 1980)

 Introduction

-One of several Battlestars constructed by the Twelve Colonies of Man, Galactica represents the colonial planet Caprica, and is crewed mostly by Capricans.
-Galactica was launched more than 500 yahren before the close of the Thousand Yahren War (and the start of the pilot film).
-It is believed to be the only Battlestar to survive the destruction of the Twelve Colonies, until Battlestar Pegasus is found.
-Galactica is commanded by Commander Adama.
+Battlestar Galactica is a fictional battleship.
+A carrier warcraft constructed by the Twelve Colonies of Man, the Battlestar Galactica is a flag vessel of the colonial planet Caprica.
+Galactica was launched 500 years before the events of the Thousand Yahren War which concluded during the series pilot episode.
+It was believed to be the only Battlestar to survive the destruction of the Twelve Colonies, until Battlestar Pegasus briefly reappeared.
+The Galactica is commanded by Commander Adama.

 In the pre-Holocaust Colonial Service, Battlestars like Galactica operated as part of numbered naval fleets (e.g., the Fourth Fleet).
-A typical fleet comprised 600 fighting ships and operated independently from other fleets.
-Since the Holocaust, Galactica is the military's sole capital ship of any kind, except briefly for the Pegasus.
+A typical fleet comprised 600 fighting ships and operated independently of other fleets.
+Since the Holocaust, Galactica is the military's sole surviving capital ship.

-Speed and armament
+Specifications

-Galactica is capable of lightspeed travel, although while escorting the refugee fleet she must limit her speed to that of the slowest ship.
+Galactica is depicted as capable of lightspeed travel, although while escorting the refugee fleet she must limit her speed to that of the slowest ship.
 Galactica also has a complement of shuttles.
 Unlike similar civilian models, these transport craft include military gear for detecting electronic emissions from other spacecraft and drop chutes for paratroop assaults.
-In addition, Galactica has armored, tracked ground vehicles known as "landrams" and "snowrams."
+In addition, Galactica has armored, tracked ground vehicles known as "land rams" and "snow rams."
 These are armed with an open turret on the roof and are landed by shuttles.
 Galactica carries a large number of manually aimed laser batteries, both for anti-aircraft defense against fighters and for engaging other capital ships.
-As to purely defensive measures, Galactica is protected by both "electronic shields" and a heavy metal double-pocket hatch shield that covers its panoramic bridge viewport; the latter is closed in "positive shield" state and open in "negative shield" state.
-However, while these might provide limited protection, they are insufficient to guard against suicide ramming runs by Cylon raiders or pulsar-cannon fire from Cylon base ships.
-Galactica also has the ability to project a broad cone of energy, wide enough to cover much of one hemisphere of an Earth-sized planet, that is powerful enough to destroy ballistic missiles and their nuclear warheads.
+Galactica is protected by both "electronic shields" and a heavy metal double-pocket hatch shield that covers its panoramic bridge viewport; the latter is closed in "positive shield" state and open in "negative shield" state.
+They are insufficient against suicide ramming runs by Cylon raiders or pulsar-cannon fire from Cylon base ships.
+Galactica can project a broad cone of energy, wide enough to cover much of one hemisphere of an Earth-sized planet, that is powerful enough to destroy ballistic missiles and their nuclear warheads.